Methanofollis

-In taxonomy, Methanofollis is a genus of the Methanomicrobiaceae.
+Methanofollis is a genus of archaean in the family Methanomicrobiaceae.

 Description and significance

 Methanofollis ("a methane-producing bag") is a non-motile, Gram-negative, obligately anaerobic, mesophilic archaeon that produces methane.
 It grows between the temperatures 20–45 °C (optimum 34–40 °C), and at the pH of around 7.

 Genome structure

 The genome of the archaeon has not yet sequenced.
 The G + C content of the DNA is determined to be 60.0%.

 Cell structure and metabolism

-The cells of Methanofollis are highly irregular cocci, with diameter of 1.25–2.0 µm.
+The cells of Methanofollis are highly irregular cocci, with diameter of 1.25–2.0 μm.
 The major polar lipids are phospholipids, glycolipids, and phosphoglycolipids.
 It utilizes H2/CO2, formate, 2-propanol/CO2, and 2-butanol/CO2 for growth and methanogenesis.
 No growth has been observed on acetate, trimethylamine, methanol, ethanol, 2-propanol, isobutanol, or 2-butanol as catabolic substrates.

 Ecology

 Most species of the archaeon are isolated from anaerobic high-rate wastewater bioreactors or solfataric fields.
 For example, M. tationis was isolated from a solfataric field on Mount Tatio in the Atacama desert in northern Chile.